bison logo

 Checking the coolant level in your generator is a fairly straightforward process.
 Here’s how you can do it:

 Remember to always check the coolant level when the generator is cool, as the coolant expands when it’s hot and can give an inaccurate reading.
-Also, never open the radiator cap when the engine is hot, as it can cause the coolant to erupt out and lead to serious burns.
+Also, never open the radiator cap when the engine is hot, as it can cause the coolant to erupt and lead to serious burns.

-Step 1: Locate the Coolant Reservoir
+Step 1: Locate the coolant reservoir

 The coolant reservoir, also known as the expansion tank, is typically located on the side of the generator engine.
 It’s a transparent container that enables you to see the coolant level without opening the cap.
 The exact location can vary depending on the model of your generator, so refer to your owner’s manual if you’re having trouble locating it.

-Step 2: Find the Dipstick
+Step 2: Find the dipstick

 Some generator models come with a dipstick attached to the coolant reservoir cap.
 This dipstick is used to measure the coolant level inside the reservoir.
 If your generator has one, unscrew the cap and pull out the dipstick.

-Step 3: Check the Coolant Level
+Step 3: Check the coolant level

 With the dipstick out, wipe it clean using a non-lint cloth and then insert it back into the reservoir.
 Pull it out again and look at where the coolant marks the stick.
 Most dipsticks have two marks: a ‘MIN’ (minimum) and a ‘MAX’ (maximum) mark.